contrivancecompanychicago/cosine-game-forum-harlowe/README.md

  * Improved performance of game saving after a very large number of turns have elapsed.
 This affects both `(save-game:)` and the automatic game state SessionStorage saving feature (introduced in 3.0.0).
  * Formerly, all global variables' contents were saved in game save files as pure Harlowe source code representation.
 Now, if a value in a variable is considered "pure", it will be saved as an index to the passage prose in which it was originally `(set:)` or `(put:)`, and will be reconstructed from that index when the game is loaded.
 This should save major localStorage space when a story has loads of stored strings and custom macros.
    * A variable is considered "pure" if its value was changed using a `(set:)` or `(put:)` that did not call any of the following macros or features: `(prompt:)`, `(confirm:)`, `(current-time:)`, `(current-date:)`, `(monthday:)`, `(weekday:)`, `(history:)`, `(passage:)`, `it`, `time`, `visits`, `exits`, or any other variable (*except* typed variable definitions, such as those given to `(macro:)`).
-   * Note that code hooks *can* use these inside them and still be considered "pure", as a code hook is essentially a special kind of string, and nothing inside it is called until it is used.
+   * Note that code hooks *can* use these inside them and still have the entire hook be considered "pure", as a code hook is essentially a special kind of string, and nothing inside it is called until it is used.
    * Also, number and boolean variables are short enough that saving them as a reference isn't necessary, so they won't be saved as indexes even if they are "pure".
    * Variables changed using `(unpack:)` or `2bind` currently aren't considered "pure".
    * As a consequence of this change, save files from older versions of your story are much more likely to become invalidated whenever you make minor changes to passage prose, so do take note of that.